Pranav3536/student-exam-performance-prediction/README.md

 ---

-### 4. Run the Flask Application
+### 4️⃣ Run the Flask Application

+Start the application:

 ```bash
 python app.py
 ```

-You should see Flask start running locally.
+The Flask server should start running locally.

-Open the following address in your browser:
+Open your browser and visit:

 ```text
 http://127.0.0.1:5000/